loganhenson/laravel-elm/readme.md

 ## Testing

-Just add this to your tests/TestCase.php setUp method.
+Add this to your tests/TestCase.php setUp method.
 ```php
 $this->withHeaders(['X-Laravel-Elm' => true]);
 ```